nateofspades/Shortest_Driving_Route/README.md

 The focus of this project is to answer both of these questions.

-Screenshots of two examples of the end result of this project can be seen at the links below:
+Screenshots of two examples of the end result of this project can be seen at the first two links below:

 [Mapbox_Example_TSP_Screenshots](https://github.com/nateofspades/Shortest_Driving_Route/tree/master/Mapbox/Mapbox_Example_TSP_Screenshots).
 This consists of 4 screenshots of a trucker route that begins in Quebec City and makes a delivery in each of Montreal, Ottawa, Kingston and London before returning to Quebec City.
 Each of these locations are labeled in **blue**.
 The map also labels 3 suggested locations for when the driver should begin to look for a gas station in **red**.